 Cynic the Original: A YouTuber who enjoys vertical-oriented FPS in general.
 His channel focuses on Doom Eternal.
 The interview focuses on vertical gameplay in FPS.
 This includes older/retro games that Cynic has played (re: Doom Eternal, Call of Duty), games he hasn't but may enjoy (re: Blood, Ion Fury), and current indie games that are taking the FPS genre in new directions (re: Prodeus, Ultrakill).
 Read his interview, here.

 FrostyXen: FrostyXen is a speedrunner who formerly held the WR for Doom Eternal.
 I've interviewed FrostyXen about Doom before, for my "Hell-blazers" series.
 However, his favorite game of all time is actually Halo 3.
-This interview covers the Halo series and FrostyXen's many years of experience with it. [interview coming soon]
+This interview covers the Halo series and FrostyXen's many years of experience with it.
+Read his interview here.

 Part two discusses Tech-Com in relation to other vintage/retro FPS games.
 Read it here.